pwolf15/tinyml/README.md

 See Trainable Frontend for Robust and Far-Field Keyword sSpotting from Yuxuan Wang et al There is a step in background noise reduction.
 Even and odd buckets have different coeffcients.
 Per-channel amplitude normalization occurs after this to boost the signal based on the running average noise.

+Convolutional layers are used for spotting 2D patterns in input images.
+Think of convolution as moving a series of rectangular filters across the iamge, with the result at each pixel for each filter corresponding to how similar the filter is to the that patch in th eimage.
+Fully connected layer: weight for every value in the input tensor.
+Result is indication of how closely the input matches the weights, after comparing every value.
+Each class has its own weights, so there's an ideal pattern for "silence", "unknown", "yes", and "no"
+Softmax layer: effectively helps increase the difference between the highest output and its nearest competitors There is a ReLU activation function after eah layer, in addition to biases.
+Again, ReLU helps results converge much moreq uickly.
+Model runs 10 to 15 seconds (empirical choice), and then the score is averaged across time.

+More sophisticated speech recognition algorithms accept a stream of input and use recurrent neural networks instead of single-layer convlutional neural networks as done here.
+Having streaming baked into the model means that you don't need to do the postprocessing done here.

+## Training your own model

+* need to gather thousands of audio samples in most cases
+* Open Speech recording app was used for Speech Commands dataset